nstderr/soctunnel/README.md

 # soctunnel

-This program creates a tunnel through social media.
-Currently only reddit is supported but more sites to follow.
+This program tunnels traffic through social media.
+Currently only reddit is supported but more sites will be added in the future.
+In theory, any site that allows comments can be used to send data.
 Each endpoint of the tunnel connects to a local socket.
 The endpoint can either listen for local connections or attach to a program that's already listening.
+The data is taken from the local socket, base64 encoded, and then posted to social media.
+On the other side of the tunnel the client retrieves the social media post, base64 decodes the data, and then sends it to the local socket.

+Possible Use Cases:
+- bypassing domain whitelisting
+- blending in with normal user traffic

 <h2>Command line arguments:</h2>